jiegec/awesome-stars/README.md

 - [raphaelhanneken/iconizer](https://github.com/raphaelhanneken/iconizer) - Create Xcode asset catalogs swift and painless.
 Generate images for macOS and iOS app icons, launch images and image sets.
 - [AndyQ/NFCPassportReader](https://github.com/AndyQ/NFCPassportReader) - NFCPassportReader for iOS 13
 - [insidegui/NoiseBuddy](https://github.com/insidegui/NoiseBuddy) - Control the listening mode on your AirPods Pro in the Touch Bar or Menu Bar.
-- [sindresorhus/Preferences](https://github.com/sindresorhus/Preferences) - ⚙ Add a preferences window to your macOS app in minutes
+- [sindresorhus/Preferences](https://github.com/sindresorhus/Preferences) - ⚙ Add a settings window to your macOS app in minutes
 - [MonitorControl/MonitorControl](https://github.com/MonitorControl/MonitorControl) - 🖥 Control your display's brightness & volume on your Mac as if it was a native Apple Display.
 Use Apple Keyboard keys or custom shortcuts.
 Shows the native macOS OSDs.
 - [pookjw/SidecarPatcher](https://github.com/pookjw/SidecarPatcher) - Enables Sidecar on old Mac and iPad for macOS 10.15
 - [pock/pock](https://github.com/pock/pock) - Widgets manager for MacBook Touch Bar